xecrets/xecrets-cli/docs/index.md

 COMPATIBILITY
 =============

-This software is backwards and forward compatible with AxCrypt 2.x, at the time of publication.
+This software is backward and forward compatible with AxCrypt 2.x, at the time of publication.
 If AxCrypt implements some breaking changes in the future, this may no longer hold true - but in this case, all older versions of AxCrypt before the breaking change suffer the same problem.